RalphMao/Docker-for-Researcher/readme.md

 ## Known issues
 * No X11 forwarding support.
 Setting up X11 forwarding is non-trivial on host.
 * Directory remapping may cause unwanted changes to your original command.
 Therefore, it is recommended to use the same directory naming in host/container to avoid potential directory resolving issues.
+* Passing strings into the command may be problematic, as it is likely to be preprocessed by shell and misinterpreted by dock.